EHS & Sustainability: EHS&S

 The Health & Safety Index has been designed to provide “levers” for action.
 We provide approximately 12 possible levers for action to provide guidance on strategic choices.

-The example below provides an example of two levers related to health and well-being.
+The example below provides an example of two levers related to workplace health and well-being.
 Often, it’s a balance of recognizing higher positive scores, versus lower results needing attention.

 In this example, we would recommend addressing change consultation and realistic time pressures.
-This is often best achieved by leveraging higher leadership scores (positive results) as an enabler for improvement.
+This is often best achieved by leveraging higher safety leadership scores (positive results) as an enabler for improvement.

 The Health and Safety Index enables organizations to understand correlations and the relationship between data sets.
 This provides guidance on actions for improvement that potentially enables the best Return on Investment (ROI).